 The MTP Head Decision: How Google Engineered a Performance Asymmetry Into an ‘Open’ Release

 Multi-Token Prediction (MTP) allows a model to predict multiple future tokens simultaneously rather than one at a time, accelerating inference without degrading output quality.
-Google included MTP prediction heads in Gemma 4’s LiteRT-exported model weights but omitted them from the Apache 2.0 HuggingFace release.
+At launch, Google included MTP prediction heads in Gemma 4’s LiteRT-exported model weights but omitted them from the Apache 2.0 HuggingFace release.
 (Gemma 4 Was Released Without MTP Data — FlowHunt)

 Without MTP, Gemma 4 31B achieves approximately 11 tokens/second on consumer GPUs under llama.cpp.
 Community benchmarks put comparable models — Qwen3 Coder at more than twice the parameter count — at 50+ tokens/second on identical hardware.
 (Gemma 4 Was Released Without MTP Data — FlowHunt)